-"If a citizen buys a local newspaper, he'll hardly learn about his community, how to protect his rights, what changed in the local hospital or neighboring street.
+Yeremenko summed up the findings: "If a citizen buys a local newspaper, he'll hardly learn about his community, how to protect his rights, what changed in the local hospital or neighboring street.
 But he will definitely read what some official said at some ceremony or [that the official] donated money that he previously stole."

-One panelist said there is a balance between news and entertainment programs, but other panelists see the scales tipping toward entertainment and infotainment.
-Another panelist added that while the number of news-focused channels increased to 10 with the launch in 2017 of Pryamoi by Kyiv politician Volodymyr Makeyenko, informational and analytical content are gradually decreasing on mainstream channels, and another panelist noted that most news stations have very low viewership.
+Vynokur said there is a balance between news and entertainment programs, but other panelists see the scales tipping toward entertainment and infotainment.
+Zakusylo said that while the number of news-focused channels increased to 10 with the launch in 2017 of Pryamoi by Kyiv politician Volodymyr Makeyenko, informational and analytical content are gradually decreasing on mainstream channels, and Kosyuk noted that most news stations have very low viewership.

 Panelists generally agreed that technologies for newsgathering and distribution are becoming cheaper and lowering barriers to quality coverage, but regional outlets face higher hurdles in accessing those benefits.
-For one panelist, who heads a regional broadcaster, "television equipment is rather expensive and is modernizing so quickly that we do not always manage to catch up with technical progress."
+For Kosyuk, who heads a regional broadcaster, "television equipment is rather expensive and is modernizing so quickly that we do not always manage to catch up with technical progress."
 The national public broadcaster is also poorly equipped because of years of underfunding by the state.

 Panel members said media economics does not allow for much quality beat reporting and other specialized coverage, and there was only slight progress in this area in 2017.
 With low pay and heavy workloads, most journalists have neither time nor incentive to develop niche expertise.
-For small outlets with limited staffs, maintaining a specialized reporter is too expensive, said one panelist.
-Economic journalism is in crisis, the director of a national factchecking outfit expressed in an interview.
-Outside of the major media business sections, there is little in the way of economic coverage; panelists noted just a handful of outlets and niche publications devoted to agriculture, accounting, transport, and other industries.
-Also speaking on record, the head of a digital media outlet said that business journalism has been retrenching since 2009, with only flashes of new activity like the 2011 launch of Forbes Ukraine, which was shuttered in early 2017.
+For small outlets with limited staffs, maintaining a specialized reporter is too expensive, Suzdaliev said.
+Economic journalism is in crisis, Dmytro Koshovyi, deputy director of Interfax-Ukraine, told DM.
+Outside of the major media business sections, there is little in the way of economic coverage; panelists noted just a handful of outlets, including the weekly Delovaya Stolytsya, business news website Delo.ua, and niche publications devoted to agriculture, accounting, transport, and other industries.
+Also speaking to DM, Oleg Ivantsov, head of Liga.net, said business journalism has been retrenching since 2009, with only flashes of new activity like the 2011 launch of Forbes Ukraine, which was shuttered in early 2017.
 Despite these discouraging developments, there are a few promising developments.
-A platform for blogging on business, started up in late 2017 with some 300 contributors, and online broadcaster launched a business show with a very professional reporter (but a relatively small audience).
+Investgazeta. ua, a platform for blogging on business, started up in late 2017 with some 300 contributors, and online broadcaster Hromadske.TV launched Prostonomika, a business show with a very professional reporter (but a relatively small audience).

 A bright spot is investigative reporting, which has boomed in recent years because of grants from international donors and greater interest in investigations at the largest TV channels.
-Again, the fruits are primarily national; one panelist said only a tiny fraction of stories produced by regional media involve investigative work.
-A well-regarded reporting project ended its weekly television program, produced by an online broadcaster and aired on UA:First and numerous regional channels, at the end of a three-year period of support from the Canadian government.
-It plans to move into investigative documentaries.
+Again, the fruits are primarily national; Yeremenko said only a tiny fraction of stories produced by regional media involve investigative work.
+The well-regarded reporting project Slidstvo.info ended its weekly television program, produced by online broadcaster Hromadske.TV and aired on UA:First and numerous regional channels, at the end of a three-year period of support from the Canadian government.
+Slidstvo plans to move into investigative documentaries.